cykim8811/RISC-R/Readme.md

 # RISC-R: Reduced Instruction Set Computer - Reversible

-RISC-R is an innovative computer architecture designed to implement reversible computing principles.
+RISC-R is an computer architecture designed to implement reversible computing principles.
 It is inspired by the RISC-V architecture but adapted to ensure all operations are reversible.

 ## Repository Contents